Free and confidential

 Services included:

-District 19 Community Services Board Hopewell Prince George Csl Services is a dual diagnosis treatment center in Prince George, VA that offers treatment services for substance use and mental health disorders that include major depressive disorder as well as anorexia.
+District 19 Community Services Board Hopewell Prince George Csl Services is a dual-diagnosis treatment center in Prince George, Virginia that offers treatment services for drug or alcohol use and mental health disorders that include psychotic disorders as well as antisocial personality disorder.

 Address: 4910 Prince George Drive, Prince George, VA 23875 in Prince George County